hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/interaction.md

 ## Transfer token from Alice on ledger IBC0 to Bob on ledger IBC1

 Transfer 50 MiniTokens to Bob on IBC1.
-For the height at which the Packet will timeout, specify a height that is sufficiently more than previously obtained.
+For the height at which the Packet will timeout on the receiving ledger, specify a height that adds sufficiently to the one previously obtained for IBC1, ensuring adequate time for Packet relay.
 For instance, if the height of IBC1 was 500, considering that this operation will be performed immediately afterward, adding about 1000 should be enough, depending on the environment.

 ```js